harish-ponna-au6/maze_solver_python_project/README.md

 ## Approach to solve the problem.

 Backtracking method is used in order to find the smallest path in less time.
-BFS algo time complexity is higher for the shortest path, hence backtracking method is perfect for this scenario.
+BFS algo time complexity is higher for the shortest path.

 ### Code Explanation